design-gateway/aatqdma_ll10gemac_demo/README.md

 3. **Proven Success in Real-World Trading**
    - The low-latency 10G EMAC IP core has already been validated in live trading environments, such as the Stock Exchange of Thailand (SET), and supports key protocols, including NASDAQ.

-## Comparison: FPGA-based HLS vs. Software & Smart NIC for High Frquency Trading
+## Comparison: FPGA-based HLS vs. Software & Smart NIC for High Frequency Trading

 | Feature                        | FPGA-based HLS          | Software & Smart NIC |
 |--------------------------------|-------------------------|----------------------|